-The YouTube Money Calculator below allows you to easily calculate the estimated earnings from a Youtube video or channel and is estimated based on your video view count, engagement and various other factors.
+The tool below has been developed to allow you to easily calculate the estimated earnings from a Youtube Video or Channel and is based on your video view count, engagement and various other factors.

 Estimated Total Earnings by Channel